Jennings anxious for Lady Jets to return to court

 “You have to be flexible,’’ Jennings said.
 “We will have two weeks of practice before our first game (Jan.
 23 against the Oklahoma Angels).
 We hope the girls are working out on their own and will be ready to work on a full season in 14 days.’’

-The Lady Jets will have two-a-days among their return.
+The Lady Jets will have two-a-days after their return.
 Jennings encouraged her players to work out at their home high schools, if possible, during the break.
-She knows that isn't necessarily possible.
+She knows that isn’t necessarily possible.

 “You never know what their families will feel about them going out,’’ Jennings said.
 “You want to keep everyone as safe as possible.
 They know what they need to be doing and hopefully, they will be doing those things.
 We were at a good spot when we went on the two-month break.’’